You are viewing for the EU. Would you like to view the website for Germany instead?

 22.3.
 The Personal Data Security Officer of each company should be informed of any changes to the legal framework that is relevant to the protection of personal data.

 22.4.
 The Company's Personal Data Security Officers should coordinate their actions within the policy of safeguarding the personal data of the Group.

 Article 23: Coordination by the Privacy Officer

 23.1.
-The person responsible for the Safety Data Company A. Spyropoulos and Co will coordinate the actions of those responsible for the security of personal data in cases of generalized cases of violation of the protection of personal data settings, which endanger purpose of this Code of Conduct.
+The person responsible for the Safety Data Company GNTS E.E will coordinate the actions of those responsible for the security of personal data in cases of generalized cases of violation of the protection of personal data settings, which endanger purpose of this Code of Conduct.

 23.2.
-It is the duty of the Privacy Officer to develop and develop the policy of A. Spiropoulos and Co.
-OE on issues of protection of personal data.
+It is the duty of the Privacy Officer to develop and develop the policy of GNTS E.E on issues of protection of personal data.
 In order to achieve this goal, Data Protection Officers should cooperate.

 Article 24: Supervisory and consultation tasks

 24.1.
-The person responsible for the Safety Data Company A. Spyropoulos and Co is responsible for recording the compliance with national and international law on the protection of personal data, and with this Code of Conduct.
+The person responsible for the Safety Data Company GNTS E.E is responsible for recording the compliance with national and international law on the protection of personal data, and with this Code of Conduct.